apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/iostatistics.md

    Note 2: keys defined in these classes SHALL NOT be removed from subsequent Hadoop releases.

-* A common metric name MUST be used for its defined statistic and MUST use the defined unit of measurement.
+* A common statistic name MUST NOT be used to report any other statistic and MUST use the pre-defined unit of measurement.

 * A statistic name in one of the maps SHOULD NOT be re-used in another map.
   This aids diagnostics of logged statistics.